nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 React challenges, continued!

 I completed the challenge of making the currently selected move text bold (see the checklist below for a screen snip).
-The code was fairly easy, but it requires an understanding of the backing State and data, and also an ability to leverage boolean logic to selecte and apply CSS to an element.
+The code was fairly easy, but it requires an understanding of the backing State and data, and also an ability to leverage boolean logic to select and apply CSS to an element.

 ```javascript
 <button